ClayDowling/validationdoc/README.md

 | GAME-1 | The board starts with a randomly determined initial state | false |  c-sharp/gameoflife-tests/BoardTests.cs:17  |
 | GAME-2 | On each generation, the cell rules are applied to each cell simultaneously to create the next generation. | false |  |
 | GAME-3 | The game ends when all cells have died. | false |  |

+## JUnit5 And Parameterized Tests

+For reasons known only to the authors of JUnit5, they have changed the way that parameterized tests report their results in the xml results file.
+Rather than providing a method name, it provides an index into the list of possible values.
+Which is cute if you have more than one parameterized test.
+The solution is to use the name parameter to give the results the correct name.
+You can see how to manage it in the example tests.

 # Building